joshrap67/LiteWeight/api/README.md

 `run deploy liteweightapi --image=us-east1-docker.pkg.dev/liteweight-faa1a/liteweight-api/api-image --region us-central1`

-If it is not initiazlied the same command can be used but the environment variables must be set either manually in the cloud UI or via the `--set-env-vars` flag.
+If it is not initialized the same command can be used but the environment variables must be set either manually in the cloud UI or via the `--set-env-vars` flag.

 To deploy the documentation, simply run the publish powershell script in the documentation directory.
 This requires google cloud credentials and the [Swashbuckle CLI NuGet package](https://www.nuget.org/packages/Swashbuckle.AspNetCore.Cli) globally installed.

-## Authors

-- Joshua Rapoport - *Creator and Lead Software Developer*